Palak-agarw/tree-canopy-loss/Tree_Canopy_Loss.md

 ![](Tree_Canopy_Loss_files/figure-html/Net Canopy change-1.png)<!-- -->

-## How close are neighborhoods to the 30% tree canopy goal?
+## How close are neighborhoods to achieving the 30% goal?

 ```r
 # Tree Loss by Neighborhood